byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 ## Chat Logs Management Page

 The Chat Logs Management page lets you see the conversation history between users and your chatbot.
-Each log file corresponds with one conversation created by a user.
+Each log file corresponds to one conversation created by a user.

 ### Filters

 The Chat Logs Management page has the following sorting and filtering options:

-- **Sort by Modification Time/Creation:** Whether the logs should be sorted by when they were modified or when they were created.
+- **Sort by Modification or Creation Time:** Whether the logs should be sorted by when they were modified or when they were created.
 - **Order:** The direction in which the log entries should be sorted.
 - **User:** Display log files from a specific user.
 - **Feedback:** Display either log files with user-submitted feedback or log files without feedback.

 ### List of Log Files

-The list of log files on the Chat Logs Management page displays a high-level overview of each log, displaying the following:
+The list of log files on the Chat Logs Management page displays a high-level overview of each log, including:
-- **User** (formatted like `authenticator.user_id`)
+- **User:** Formatted like `authenticator.user_id`.
-- **Log File Name** (a string of numbers followed by `-authenticator-user_id.log`)
+- **Log File Name:** A string of numbers followed by `-authenticator-user_id.log`.
-- **Time and Date Created**
+- **Creation Date/Time:** The time and date the log file was created, or in other words, the time and date the conversation started.
-- **Time and Date Last Modified**
+- **Last Modified Date/Time:** The time and date the log file was last modified, or in other words, the time and date of the last message in the conversation.
-- **Feedback** (True or False, depending on whether the user submitted feedback in that conversation thread)
+- **Feedback:** True or False, depending on whether the user submitted feedback in that conversation thread.

 A few helpful aggregate statistics are listed above the list of log files:
 - **Total Tokens**